 FOR IMMEDIATE RELEASE

-According to the Dean of the Cabinet, Rev. Peter Flomo Kaykpah, several departments have been scheduled to appear before the Cabinet on Saturday, September 15, to present reports and highlight their accomplishments, challenges, and plans for the remainder of the year.
-These departments include Evangelism and Missions, Youth and Young Adults, Agriculture, and the Council on Finance and Administration (CCF&A), among others.
+According to the Dean of the Cabinet, Rev. Peter Flomo Kaykpah, several departments have been scheduled to appear before the Cabinet on Saturday, October 25, to present reports highlighting their accomplishments, challenges, and plans for the remainder of the year.
+These departments include Evangelism and Missions, Youth and Young Adults, Agriculture, and the Council on Finance and Administration (CFA), among others.

-Rev. Kaykpah, who leads the Cabinet as Dean, noted that the purpose of these presentations is to ensure accountability, enhance collaboration, and promote effectiveness in ministry implementation across the Annual Conference.
-He emphasized the importance of each department submitting written reports in advance to allow Bishop Samuel J. Quire Jr. and members of the Cabinet have sufficient time to review the information prior to the presentations.
+Rev. Kaykpah emphasized that the purpose of these presentations is to ensure accountability, strengthen collaboration, and promote effectiveness in ministry implementation across the Annual Conference.
+He also stressed the importance of each department submitting written reports in advance to enable Bishop Samuel J. Quire Jr. and members of the Cabinet to review the information prior to the presentations.

-This Mid-Year session in Zwedru is part of the Church’s commitment to decentralizing its administrative functions and fostering stronger connections between the leadership and congregations in various districts.
+This Mid-Year session in Zwedru underscores the Church’s commitment to decentralizing its administrative functions and fostering stronger connections between the leadership and congregations across various districts.

 Signed,